CroLinuxGamer/Dotfiles/README.md

 But in my case I use it with another program [adl](https://github.com/RaitaroH/adl) which makes use of [trackma](https://github.com/z411/trackma) and [mpv](https://mpv.io/) to be able to watch anime from your terminal emulator.

 For this combination you will need to first login into trackma with your `mal` or `anilist` account.
 You will also need to configure your `anime-downloader` config to use either your favourite or the fastest site for your first.
-Recommended is anime simple.
+Animesimple is recommended.

 My config configured for the fastest site in my region so you will need to edit it.